the-lords-of-the-roombas/laser-tag/report/project1.rst

 ........

 The hardware used to implement the data transmission rotation was the joystick and two led lights.
-The rotation was detected using a y-axis push from the joystick.
 The two led lights were setup side by side, to display, in binary, which data the system would emit on a joystick press.
 No leds being lit would refer to a binary code of 0 which we would associate with the letter 'A'.
 A binary code of 1 would refer to 'B', 2 to 'C', and 3 to 'D'.

-The joystick was wired to two analog inputs on the Arduino board.
-The x-axis was wired to analog0 and the y-axis was wired to analog1, The joystick switch (registering a press) was wired to digital input 8.
-The power source was wired with the help of a pull up resistor to assist in recording the value of the joystick switch being pressed.

 Software
 ........

-The joystick position was polled every 20 ms and the joystick switch was polled every 40ms.
-Originally we had the joystick switch being polled every 20 ms but we found that this resulted in the system recognizing that it had been pressed more than once.

-The position of the joystick determined which direction and speed the servo would move in.
-We configured the software to detect a press of the joystick when the analog signal was below 90 for downward press and above 270 for a upward press.
-Originally the joystick was reporting a value of between 0 and 1023.
-However, we placed a resistor in the joystick circuit to be used as a pull up resistor and our range of values dropped to a minimum of 0 and a maximum of 360.

-The

-The values to be transmitted were stored in a char array.

 Controlling servo
 -----------------